Skip to content

 Save this Disney Princess racecation guide to your Disney World or Florida travel board on Pinterest!

 Tip for Plus-size Princess Runners: If you are having trouble finding a plus-size running tutu, you can use this pattern for an adult tutu in sizes 14-22.
-Its similar to the pattern my mom used to make my adorable tutu.
-It turned out fabulous and glittery!
+It’s similar to the pattern my mom used to make my adorable tutu, which turned out fabulous and glittery.

 Sport Your Princess Pride With A Graphic Tank/T-shirt